hashicorp/consul/website/source/docs/guides/acl-migrate-tokens.html.md

 ### Creating Policies

-There are a range of different strategies for create new policies from existing tokens.
+There are a range of different strategies for creating new policies from existing tokens.
 Two high-level strategies are described here although others or a mixture of these may be most appropriate depending on the ACL tokens you already have.